Salivary Gland Disorders

 For dry mouth, people should

 For salivary gland stones, people can take pain relievers (analgesics), drink extra fluids, massage the glands, apply warm compresses, and trigger saliva flow with lemon juice or wedges, sour candy, or a combination.
 If the stone does not pass on its own, a dentist can sometimes push the stone out by pressing on both sides of the duct.
 If that fails, a fine-wire‒like instrument can be used to pull out the stone.
-As a last resort, the stone can be removed surgically.
+As a last resort, the stone can be removed surgically or through an endoscope.

 Salivary gland swelling treatment varies with the cause.
 A mucocele that does not disappear on its own can be removed surgically if it becomes bothersome.
 Similarly, both noncancerous and cancerous salivary gland tumors can usually be removed surgically.